Sborresch/MechaCar_Statistical_Analysis/README.md

 ![Screenshot](https://github.com/Sborresch/MechaCar_Statistical_Analysis/blob/main/T_Test.png)

 The important value to look at for the T-Test is the "p-value".
 Based on the image above after running the T-Test to show if the PSI across all manufacoring lots is statistically different from the population mean of 1,500 pounds per square inch, it is determined that the p-value is above the significance level.
 A common significance level is 0.05%.
 The T-Test has a 0.9% p-value provind there is not sufficient evidence to reject the null hypothese because the two means are statistically similar.

+## Study Design: MechaCar vs Competition
+Goal: illustrate how MechaCar competes better than the competition vehicles based on consumer preferences.